 Rescue workers are clearing the road above for rescue drilling.

-AFP news agency reported on November 19 that rescue forces in India are considering drilling a vertical tunnel to rescue 41 trapped workers, after horizontal digging stopped due to concerns about further tunnel collapse.
+AFP news agency reported on November 19 that rescue forces in India are considering drilling a vertical tunnel to rescue 41 trapped workers, after horizontal digging stopped due to concerns of further tunnel collapse.

-Rescue efforts were slowed by falling debris, as well as repeated breakdowns of key heavy drilling machines, forcing the air force to airlift new parts twice.
+Rescue efforts were slowed by falling debris, as well as repeated breakdowns of key heavy drilling machines, forcing the air force to airlift new spare parts twice.

 Relatives of those trapped spoke by walkie-talkie and said conditions were dire and victims were distraught.
 "They were in tears... they started asking if we were lying about the rescue efforts being made," said one unnamed relative.

-The official said rescuers were looking at a time frame of "up to four to five days" to free the workers, but did not provide further details.
+The official said rescuers were looking at a timeframe of "up to four to five days" to free the workers, but did not provide further details.

 Source link